eHealthAfrica/couchdb-ddoc-test/README.md

 ### `require()`

 CouchDB supports `require()` within design doc functions.
 It works slightly different from `require()` in e.g. Node.js (in which these tests are run).
-To make things work, we have to jump through a small hoop:
+Instead of relying on CouchDB’s `require()` we will be using a couchapp specific pre-processing directive.
+To make everything work, we have to jump through a small hoop:

 Say you want to `var foo = require('foo');` within a map function.
 Do this: